xtc0/creating-aap-module/README.md

 1) Successfully install AAP
 2) Go into “collections” folder and then into the “ansible_collections” folder
-3) Enter this command “ansible-galaxy collection init xtc0.basic” 4 )After xtc0 directory has been created, use this command “cd xtc0/basic”
+3) Enter this command “ansible-galaxy collection init xtc0.basic”
+4) After xtc0 directory has been created, use this command “cd xtc0/basic”
 5) You will see a structure like: xtc0/basic/
 ├── plugins/